led5/led5/README.md

 # Introduction

 ```
 Hello, my name's Dalena.
-I am a Backend Software Engineer based in the Seattle area.
+I am a Software Engineer based in the Seattle area.
 In my free time, I moonlight as a book dragon and much like when I am programming, I am
 trying to write a good line into one of my four novels.
 ```